born-2learn/Entanglement_in_QML/README.md

-# Entaglement_in_QML
+# Effect of Entanglement on Model Training in Quantum Machine Learning

-This repo contains the code for the QOSF Project on "Effect of Entanglement on Model Training in QML"
+>This repo contains the code for the project from QOSF(Quanutm Open Source Foundation) Mentorship Program.
+> **Student:** Syed Farhan Ahmad
+> **Mentor:** Amira Abbas